MicrosoftDocs/fabric-docs/docs/get-started/workspace-monitoring-overview.md

 # What is workspace monitoring?

-Workspace monitoring, also known as *Monitoring* is a Microsoft Fabric database that collects and organizes logs and metrics from a range of Fabric items in your workspace.
+Workspace monitoring is a Microsoft Fabric database that collects and organizes logs and metrics from a range of Fabric items in your workspace.
 Workspace monitoring lets workspace users access and analyze logs and metrics related to Fabric items in the workspace.
 You can query the database to gain insights into the usage and performance of your workspace.

 ## Monitoring